-- Collected data for RPA8 small city applications. - Created crash analysis for RPA 8 small city applications. - Periodic reports detailing key transportation and trends. - Collect data for Safe Streets and Roads for All (SS4A) application. - Usable transportation library. - GIS map products will be prepared, as necessary, on behalf of counties and cities for coordination of transportation, land use, and infrastructure programs.
+- Collected data for RPA8 small city applications. - Created crash analysis for RPA 8 small city applications. - Periodic reports detailing key transportation and trends. - Usable transportation library. - GIS map products will be prepared, as necessary, on behalf of counties and cities for coordination of transportation, land use, and infrastructure programs.